riazul701/dev-notes/Hardware/Arduino/_Arduino.md

 **If Broadband Wifi Does Not Have Internet, Then Turn ON SIM Wifi**

+* Keep network/wifi/sim based internet usage logs on each device.

 * In every 5 minutes, check broadband wifi has internet access or not.
 If broadband wifi does not have internet, then turn on sim wifi router by pressing multiplug's power button.
 * On computer, if connected to sim wifi, then block heavy internet usage websites in chrome like youtube, tiktok.
 Also block internet for download manager.
 Do this using chrome extension and firewall rule.
+Show notification/color-changes/text using i3, polybar, komorebi, glazewm, yasb.
 * On mobile, if connected to sim wifi, then block heavy internet usage apps like youtube, tiktok.
 Do this using android app.
 * Restrict SIM Wifi Usage
   * On Computer: Create a bash script that detects wifi ssid/name.
 Based on ssid create firewall rules to block website, application.
 Run this script every minute using cron/windows-task-scheduler.
   * On Android: Install `Tasker` and `NetGuard` paid/premium application.
 Detect wifi ssid/name changes using `Tasker` and restrict application using `NetGuard`. `NetGuard` has `Tasker` integration plugin.
 No "root" required.
-    * Tasker
+    * Tasker, AutoInput
     * MacroDroid
     * [NetGuard - no-root firewall BY Marcel Bokhorst, FairCode BV](https://play.google.com/store/apps/details?id=eu.faircode.netguard)